What’s a good topic for a white paper?

 A cryptocurrency backed up by good AI could do that.

-The healthcare system is straining from the huge number of aging Baby Boomers.
-And many people fear that pensions, benefits, and retirement savings can’t keep up with escalating costs.
+And many people fear that pensions, benefits, and retirement savings can’t keep up with the ever-growing costs.

 What if you could find a way to pay for healthcare with a currency that gains in value instead of losing to inflation like our dollars?